 If extreme weather conditions occur, the checkpoints at Charlotte Pass and Rawson Pass may be closed by National Parks and Wildlife.
 The athletes will have to finish at the closed checkpoint.
 Fog and snow are the most likely reasons to close the checkpoint.

-Why can’t we pass Charlotte Pass after 4.30pm?
+Why can’t we pass Charlotte Pass Village after 4.00pm?

-The 4.30pm cut-off is the arbitrary time decided to make sure that the competitor has time to make it to the summit of Kosciuszko, down to the finish line at Rawson Pass, and then back down off the mountain before conditions become dangerous.
+The 4.00pm cut-off is the arbitrary time decided to make sure that the competitor has time to make it to the summit of Kosciuszko, down to the finish line at Charlotte Pass Village, safely in daylight hours.

-What if I don’t make the cut-off time at Charlotte Pass, can I continue to run to 30km on the road?
+What if I don’t make the cut-off time at Charlotte Pass Village?

-Yes you can, the run will be along the road back to Perisher.
-All athletes will be pulled off the course at the 11 hour point.
+You will not be a AAA finisher.
+All athletes will be pulled off the course at the 12 hour point.